What is OnlyFans?

 A recent BBC documentary – #Nudes4Sale investigated the rise of under 18’s selling explicit content on not just OnlyFans but Twitter and Snapchat Premium.
-The documentary found as many as a third of Twitter users advertising explicit images with hashtags “nudes4sale” or “buymynudes” are under 18, according to an analysis by facial recognition technology.
+The documentary found as many as a third of Twitter users advertising explicit images with hashtags “nudes4sale” or “buymynudes” are under 18 – according to facial analysis technology by Yoti.
 Worryingly, a large number of underage creators use social media to sell nudes in exchange for money and gifts.

 Snapchat told the BBC: “We strictly prohibit accounts that promote or distribute pornographic content.
 We do not scan the content of private accounts, but we continually look for ways to find and remove these accounts, including discussions with other platforms like Twitter.”

-The UK law states that you must be over the age of 18 to sell or distribute explicit content.
-There currently is no legal requirement for online platforms to monitor explicit content that could have originated from underage users.
-This means that the creator of the content and the person that buys it would face criminal liability if any action was taken.
+UK law states that you must be over the age of 18 to sell or distribute explicit content.
+Additionally, there currently is no legal requirement for online platforms to monitor explicit content that could have originated from underage users.
+Meaning, creator of the content and the person that buys it would face criminal liability if any action was taken.

 In May 2019, OnlyFans introduced a new account verification process that a Creator now must provide a ‘selfie’ along with their ID in the image to prove their identity.
-However, from our research and that of the BBC’s, underage users have used other people’s ID’s and have created an account without a problem – suggesting that the age-verification is not robust enough.
+Yet, from our research and that of the BBC’s, underage users have used other people’s IDs and have created an account without a problem – suggesting that the age verification is not robust enough.

 There is an appeal for teens to join as an easy way to make money and that some don’t actually need to be naked in order to make ‘easy money’ from the site.
 There’s also this enticement that Creators can make as much as £30,000 a month, but not knowing this is a very small percentage of Creators that actually make such an amount.